sonyarianto/docker-mysql-adminer-phpmyadmin/README.md

 ## Use case
 - For educational material.
-- For you that want to start MySQL container with database management included.
+- For you that want to start MySQL container with database management included (Adminer/phpMyAdmin).
 - For development environment that use MySQL.
 - For note to myself.
 - For inspiration to other users.